nginxinc/ansible-role-nginx-config/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Your environment:**
--   Version of the NGINX Config Role or specific commit
+-   Version of the NGINX Config role or specific commit
 -   Version of Ansible
 -   Target deployment platform